adamjthompson/Gaming-Status/readme.md

 ```

 ### Game Title Overrides (GAME_TITLE_OVERRIDES)
 This acts as a strict dictionary.
 If the integration detects an exact match with the key (the name on the left), it will permanently replace it with the value (the name on the right) before doing any API lookups or dashboard updates.
-This is perfect for shortening obnoxiously long official titles.
+This is perfect for shortening obnoxiously long official titles or for when cover art lookup fails due to a name mismatch.

 ```yaml
 "GAME_TITLE_OVERRIDES": {